Ray Manzarek: Later career and influence

 In 2006, he collaborated with composer and trumpeter Bal.
-The album that resulted, Atonal Head, is an exploration in the realm of electronica.
-The two musicians integrated jazz, rock, ethnic and classical music into their computer-based creations.
+The album that resulted, Atonal Head explores the realm of electronica.
+The two musicians integrated jazz, rock, ethnic, and classical music into their computer-based creations.
 On August 4, 2007, Manzarek hosted a program on BBC Radio 2 about the 40th anniversary of the recording of "Light My Fire" and the group's musical and spiritual influences.

 In April 2009, Manzarek and Robby Krieger appeared as special guests for Daryl Hall's monthly concert webcast Live From Daryl's House.
-They performed several Doors tunes ("People Are Strange", "The Crystal Ship", "Roadhouse Blues" and "Break on Through (To the Other Side)") with Hall providing lead vocals.
+They performed several Doors tunes ("People Are Strange", "The Crystal Ship", "Roadhouse Blues" and "Break On Through (To the Other Side)") with Hall providing lead vocals.
 In his last years, he often sat in with local bands in the Napa County area, where he relocated in the early 2000s.

 In 2009, Manzarek collaborated with "Weird Al" Yankovic by playing keyboards on the single "Craigslist", which is a pastiche of the Doors.
 On the day of Manzarek's death, Yankovic published a personal video of this studio session which he said had been an "extreme honor" and "one of the absolute high points of my life".
 In May 2010, Manzarek recorded with slide guitarist Roy Rogers.
 A collaborative album between the two, entitled Translucent Blues, was released in mid-2011; its lyrical content is primarily penned by songwriter/poets Jim Carroll and Michael McClure.
 During June through August 2011, Manzarek recorded "Breakn' a Sweat" with DJ Skrillex and his fellow former Doors members Robby Krieger and John Densmore.
-In August 2013, Twisted Tales, another Manzarek–Rogers collaboration, was released and dedicated to Manzarek after his passing.
+In August 2013, Twisted Tales, another Manzarek–Rogers collaboration, was released and dedicated to Manzarek after his death.

-Personal life, death, and legacy
+Personal life

+Manzarek's brothers Rick and Jim Manczarek are musicians, who all played together for Rick & the Ravens.
+Manzarek removed the 'C' from his surname Manczarek around when the Doors started playing gigs in 1965.

-Manzarek married fellow UCLA alumna Dorothy Aiko Fujikawa in Los Angeles on December 21, 1967, with Jim Morrison and his longtime companion Pamela Courson as witnesses.
+Manzarek married fellow UCLA alumna Dorothy Aiko Fujikawa in Los Angeles on December 21, 1967, with Morrison and his longtime companion Pamela Courson attending.
 Manzarek and Fujikawa remained married until his death.
 They have a son, Pablo, born on August 28, 1973, and they have three grandchildren.

-In the early-1970s, the Manzareks divided their time between an apartment in West Hollywood, California, and a small penthouse on New York City's Upper West Side.
+In the early 1970s, the Manzareks divided their time between an apartment in West Hollywood, California, and a small penthouse on New York City's Upper West Side.
 They subsequently resided in Beverly Hills, California (including ten years in a house on Rodeo Drive), for several decades.
 For the last decade of his life, Manzarek and his wife lived in a refurbished farmhouse near Vichy Springs, California, in the Napa Valley.

+Manzarek practiced Atenism, an ancient Egyptian religion last observed in the Eighteenth Dynasty of Egypt, after discovering it in Sigmund Freud's book Moses and Monotheism.
+He also expressed fondness towards Jesus Christ.